garywu/blog/w-slash-ai/checkpoints/20250609-101416/before.md

 ## The Convergence Point

-What makes AI revolutionary isn't that it breaks the pattern, but that it represents the pattern's ultimate expression.
+Here's where AI becomes revolutionary—not because it breaks the pattern, but because it represents the pattern's ultimate expression.

-Looking across human history, a pattern emerges in how we've developed technology:
+Throughout human history, we've developed what I call "Four-Track Environmental Technology":

 1. **Language Systems**: From speech to writing to internet to AI translation
 2. **Territorial Organization**: From caves to houses to countries to virtual spaces